 This report contains compatibility studies between radio altimeters and WAIC systems on board separate aircraft in the 4 200-4 400 MHz band.

+Recommendation ITU-R M.2116-0 Technical characteristics and protection criteria for the aeronautical mobile service systems operating within the 4 400-4 990 MHz frequency range

+This recommendation is being revised in ITU-R WP 5B.
+The latest information can be found in Annex XX of the Chairman’s Report (5B/XXX).

+Recommendation ITU-R M.1796-3 Characteristics of and protection criteria for radars operating in the radiodetermination service in the frequency band 8 500-10 680 MHz (02/2022)

 WP 5B requests to be kept informed on the progress of the studies under WRC-27 agenda item 1.19 and will provide to WP 7C any relevant updated information, before 31 December 2024 deadline, for studies under this WRC-27 agenda item.

-Status: For information and action, as appropriate
+Status: For action

 Contact: TBD E-mail: TBD